Skip to content

 The process of making turkey oreo balls in a four step photo collage.

-1. Base mixture: Crush the Oreos, then mix them together with the cream cheese.
-Scoop out the mixture with a small cookie scoop, then roll them into a ball with your hands.
+3. Scoop and roll into balls: Scoop out the mixture with a small cookie scoop, then roll them into a ball with your hands.
 Freeze until slightly hardened, about 10 to 15 minutes.
-Then coat them in melted chocolate.

 How to make turkey oreo balls.

-• Move fast: In order to be able to decorate while the chocolate is still wet, you must move very fast.
-Make sure to have all of your decorating accessories out and ready to go before you get started.
+• Move fast: In order to be able to decorate while the chocolate is still wet, you must move fast.
+Have all of your decorating accessories out and ready to go before you get started.

 • Melted chocolate: If the chocolate hardens before you are finished, you can use melted chocolate to “glue” the remaining decorations on.
-Use a toothpick to adhere it onto the decoration, then press it onto the Oreo ball and hold it in place for about 20 seconds.
+Use a toothpick to adhere it onto the decoration, then press it onto the Oreo ball and hold it in place.

 • Candy eye substitution: Instead of mini candy eyes, you can use white and black icing to make the turkey eyes.
 Just make sure it’s decorating icing, not the gel icing or cookie icing.